Polychrome Area Improvements Environmental Assessment

-At Mile 45.4 of the Denali Park Road, the Pretty Rocks landslide traverses a precipitous slope high on the side of Polychrome Mountain.
-The Landslide is one of several known geologic hazards in the area and is threatening the integrity of approximately 300 linear feet of the Park Road.
+At mile 45.4, the road traverses a precipitous slope high on the side of Polychrome Mountain, where the Pretty Rocks landslide is displacing approximately 300 linear feet of the road.
+The Landslide is one of several known geologic hazards in the area that are threatening the safety and integrity of the Denali Park Road.
 Monitoring data indicates that this area's rate of movement has increased dramatically in recent years and current maintenance efforts are not sustainable in the face of continued and accelerating movement.
-Left unaddressed, the Pretty Rocks landslide would continue displacing the road, eliminating road access to the western half of the Park Road and popular visitor destinations and facilities including Toklat Road Camp, the Eielson Visitor Center, Wonder Lake, and businesses in the Kantishna area.
+Left unaddressed, road access to the western half of the Park Road and popular visitor destinations and facilities including Toklat Road Camp, the Eielson Visitor Center, Wonder Lake, and businesses in the Kantishna area would be eliminated, indefinitely.

-Phase I: Construct a 400-foot launchable modular steel truss bridge spanning the Pretty Rocks landslide
+Phase I: Construct a bridge spanning the Pretty Rocks Landslide

-Phase II: Address four additional geological hazard sites, including Bear Cave slump, with a combination of engineered solutions to mitigate rockfall
+Phase II: Address nearby geological hazard sites, including Bear Cave Landslide

-For more information about the Pretty Rocks Landslide and the Polychrome planning process, please visit the Denali National Park and Preserve's website: https://www.nps.gov/dena/learn/nature/pretty-rocks.htm https://www.nps.gov/dena/getinvolved/polychrome-plan.htm
+For more information about the Pretty Rocks Landslide and the Polychrome planning process, please visit the Denali National Park and Preserve's website (provided under the "links" tab on the menu to the left).

 Outdoor Recreation Planner